Boy in viral hug photo missing after family SUV plunges off cliff

 Investigators said the U.S. Coast Guard along with a helicopter and small plane were helping to search for Devonte, Hannah and Sierra.

 The family was from Woodland, Washington, a rural community about 500 miles north of the accident site, and it was unclear why they were traveling in California.
-Police in Clark County, Washington, said they had entered the Hart home to determine that no one was still there.
+Police in Clark County, Washington, said they had entered the Hart home and determined that no one was still there.

-Officers said "it appeared the family may have left for a temporary trip as there were many family belongings still in the home as well as a pet and some chickens," according to the Mendocino County Sheriff's Office.
+"It appeared the family may have left for a temporary trip as there were many family belongings still in the home as well as a pet and some chickens," the Mendocino County Sheriff's Office said, citing the Clark County officers.

 Zippy Lomax, a friend of the family since 2012, told The Oregonian that the Harts loved to travel and were always "going somewhere special."